catchthirtythree/GDQSchedule/README.md

 ######Development postponed until AGDQ2016 schedule is out.
+Will probably be rewritten.
+It's been a good learning experience.
+Happy speedrunning until then!

 ## GDQSchedule for Android
 Scrapes the GDQ Schedule page (https://gamesdonequick.com/schedule) and makes an okay looking table out of it.

-I will continue this project during AGDQ 2016.
-There's a very good possibility that it will be rewritten to some extent.
-It's been a good learning experience.
-Happy speedrunning until then!

 ## Bugs:
 - ~~Doesn't work offline (OutOfMemory errors during SplashActivity)~~